cloudspace/forgitter/README.md

 To generate a .gitignore in the current directory, run:

-    forgitter TYPE1 [TYPE2 ...]
+    forgitter TAG1 [TAG2 ...]

-Where TYPE1, TYPE2, etc. are the types of files to ignore.
-You can see a complete list of available types by running:
+Where TAG1, TAG2, etc. are tags that correspond to .gitignore files.
+You can see a complete list of tags by running:

     forgitter -l